Aweez/ChatAway/README.md

 # ChatAway
-A video chatting website built using Django and PeerJS library.
+A video chat website built using Django.